Seán O'Hegarty: Reorganisation of the Cork IRB and Irish Volunteers after 1916

-In November 1918 O'Hegarty was Acting Commandant of the Cork Brigade, Mac Curtain having fallen ill while at a Volunteer meeting in Dublin.
-During this period Captain Donnchadh Mac Neilus, another of his IRB/Volunteer men, who had shot an RIC Head Constable while resisting arrest was being held in Cork Mens Gaol.
-There were fears Mac Neilus would be executed if the Head Constable died, so O'Hegarty decided to attempt a rescue despite the Gaol being guarded by the military.
+In November 1918 O'Hegarty was acting commandant of the Cork Brigade, Mac Curtain having fallen ill while at a Volunteer meeting in Dublin.
+Captain Donnchadh Mac Neilus, another of his IRB/Volunteer men, who had shot an RIC head constable while resisting arrest, was being held in Cork Mens Gaol.
+There were fears that Mac Neilus would be executed if the head constable died, so O'Hegarty decided to attempt a rescue despite the gaol being guarded by the military.
 O'Hegarty approved the rescue plan created by Florence O'Donoghue.
-This was the first major armed operation since 1916, with Volunteers and Cumman na mBan involved guarding the Gaol, approach roads, cutting telegraph lines, preparing the escape route and attending a first aid station to await any casualties.
-No shots were fired when it was successfully carried out on the 11th November; six armed IRB/Irish Volunteer men entering the Gaol, subduing the guards and departing with the rescued prisoner.
+This was the first major armed operation since 1916, with Volunteers and Cumman na mBan involved guarding the gaol and approach roads, cutting telegraph lines, preparing the escape route and attending a first aid station to await any casualties.
+No shots were fired, and the plan was successfully carried out on 11 November.
+Six armed IRB/Irish Volunteer men entered the Gaol, subdued the guards and departed with the rescued prisoner.

-The separation of leadership between Volunteers and IRB, came to a head in April 1919 when an attempt was made to arrest an IRB man (Harry Varian) who shot and seriously wounded a member of the RIC and evaded arrest.
-The wounded RIC man incorrectly identified Fred Murray, a Volunteer Officer, as being responsible and he was instead arrested for the shooting.
+The separation of leadership between Volunteers and IRB came to a head in April 1919, when an attempt was made to arrest an IRB man (Harry Varian) who had shot and seriously wounded a member of the RIC and evaded arrest.
+The wounded RIC man incorrectly identified Fred Murray, a Volunteer officer, as being responsible, and he was arrested for the shooting.
 Varian later explained his actions by saying that O'Hegarty had granted him permission to carry a gun, and he did not believe he should apologise for using it.

 In May 1919 a house which was used by O'Hegarty's IRB group blew up while explosives were being prepared.
 Two IRB men, who were also Volunteers, were killed.
 Mac Curtain had not previously been informed.

-The various incidents where IRB leadership instructions conflicted with Irish Volunteer leadership instructions resulted in some disagreements among the leadership, so as a gesture to Mac Curtain's seniority within the Volunteers, in 1919 O'Hegarty resigned as second in command of the Cork Brigade but remained a Volunteer.
+The various incidents where IRB leadership instructions conflicted with Irish Volunteer leadership instructions resulted in some disagreements among the leadership.
+As a gesture to Mac Curtain's seniority within the Volunteers, in 1919 O'Hegarty resigned as second in command of the Cork Brigade, but remained a Volunteer.
 He continued to be leader of the IRB in the City.